-- Assess all candidates' performance using the same agreed criteria. - Ask the successful candidate to provide proof of identification and qualifications for the school's records, and to complete the DBS check as soon as possible. - Contact and provide feedback to the unsuccessful candidates feedback will be verbal and based on evidence of their performance against the person specification for the role.
+- Assess all candidates' performance using the same agreed criteria. - Contact and provide feedback to the unsuccessful candidates feedback will be verbal and based on evidence of their performance against the person specification for the role.

-Interview notes and assessment materials will be held securely for an appropriate amount of time after the interviews, in line with the Records Management Policy, in case any aspect of the recruitment process is challenged.
+Interview notes and assessment materials will be held securely for an appropriate amount of time after the interviews, in case any aspect of the recruitment process is challenged.